-- 25. Provide high quality bicycle parking facilities near building entrances and at gathering places, giving preference to racks with simple ring design that can be readily sized and incrementally expanded to match demand. - 26.
-Require parking for commercial, marina, and cultural facilities, as shown generally in Map 2 Concept Plan. - 27.
+- 26. Provide high quality bicycle parking facilities near building entrances and at gathering places, giving preference to racks with simple ring design that can be readily sized and incrementally expanded to match demand. - 27.
+Require parking for commercial, marina, and cultural facilities, as shown generally in Map 2 Concept Plan. - 28.
 Locate private parking associated with specific buildings underneath, behind, or beside buildings, in order to enable a more engaging relationship between buildings and pedestrian spaces.
-Require underground parking for multifamily residential buildings that are four storeys or greater. - 28.
-Visually de-emphasize and screen surface parking areas with landscaping, and break up large parking lots into smaller clustered ones where possible, and as shown in Map 2 Concept Plan. - 29.
-Avoid above ground parking structures.
-Where they are necessary, prioritize designs that include an active frontage, such as retail, that wraps the front of the parking structure.
-Otherwise, use high quality materials on the exposed structure and/or screen with landscaping.
+Require underground parking for multi-family residential buildings that are four storeys are greater. - 29.
+Visually de-emphasize and screen surface parking areas with landscaping, and break up large parking lots into smaller clustered ones where possible, and as shown in Map 2 Concept Plan.